-The Government of South Australia is committed to effective and efficient regulation of South Australia's mineral exploration and mining sectors

 The Government of South Australia is committed to these fundamental regulatory principles:

-- Accountability: Ensuring responsibility and accountability are clearly assigned and understood by explorers, miners and the community.
+- Accountability: Ensuring responsibility and accountability are clearly assigned and understood by tenement holders and the community.

-- Enforcement: Ensuring explorers and miners achieve approved outcomes.
+- Enforcement: Ensuring tenement holders achieve approved outcomes.

 - Engagement: Valuing the informed involvement of communities and other stakeholders in processes leading to decision-making and achievement of a social licence to operate.

-Key features of our regulatory processes that will deliver effective and efficient regulation are:
+Key features of our regulatory processes that aim to deliver effective and efficient regulation are:

 - Fair and equitable: The interests of all stakeholders will be considered.